Running a bioinformatics pipeline for Illumina data using EPI2ME

 Creation Date: 2024-08-22

-Author: Lauren Lansdowne
+Author: Lauren Lansdowne, Sam Wilkinson

 Licence: Creative Commons Attribution 4.0 International License